-Pre-employment assessments and testing steps are completed both online and on site.
-Instructions will be given concerning when and where testing takes place, and what to bring.
-Assessments and testing may include all or some of the following:
+Pre-employment assessments and testing steps are completed both online and on-site.
+Instructions will be given concerning when and where testing takes place and what to bring.
+Assessments and testing include the following:

 - Map Reading test

-Applicants who are successful in all pre-employment assessments and testing may be invited for interview.
-The Job Shadowing Exercise must be completed before the interview takes place for Conventional Transit and Community Service operator position applications and after a successful interview for DATS applicants.
-Interviews are conducted by a panel of two that consists of a representative from Edmonton Transit and a representative from City of Edmonton Human Resources.
+Applicants who are successful in all pre-employment assessments and testing may be invited for an interview.
+The Job Shadowing Exercise must be completed before the interview and presented at the Interview for Conventional Transit Operator and Community Service Operator.
+For DATS applicants, a Job Shadowing Exercise must be completed following a successful Interview.
 Some of the categories that applicants are assessed in during the interview are:

 - Customer service